 For print-on-demand books: After you’ve uploaded all of your materials, you’ll be asked to provide a release date of your printed book.
 Be sure to make it between 60-90 days following the day you upload your materials.

-Mid September: Launch your promotion.
+Mid October: Launch your promotion

 Here are a few more ideas to rev up your holiday selling efforts:

+The exact date is all determined by the planning you (and your BookBaby publishing team) have put into your book.
 This is the day you’ve been waiting for!
 Your summer sacrifice is about to be rewarded in the form of new and eager readers who want your book.
 Today your eBook and printed books are available for sale.
 All of the pre-orders you’ve racked up in the last few weeks all get counted today.
 In fact, you might be able to crack some of Amazon’s Top 100 genre lists if you’ve been working the program.

 Now it’s time to sit back and enjoy the season.
 The seeds you planted last summer are going to be harvested in the form of holiday book sales.